deitch/cansecurity/README.md

 ````

 ### Unauthenticated Errors
-cansecurity will never directly return errors.
-It will authenticate a user, or fail to do so, set request["X-CS-Auth"], and request.session["X-CS-Auth"] if sessions are enabled, and then call next() to jump to the next middleware.
+When authnetication fails, cansecurity will directly return 401 with the message "unauthenticated".

+* If authentication is required and succeeds, it will set request["X-CS-Auth"], and request.session["X-CS-Auth"] if sessions are enabled, and then call next() to jump to the next middleware.
-cansecurity **will** call next(error) in only the following case:
+* If authentication is required and fails, it will return `401` with the text message `unauthenticated`
+* If authentication is **not** required, it will jump to the next middleware

 If the user has provided HTTP Basic Authentication credentials in the form of username/password **and** the authentication via `validate()` fails.
 In that case, cansecurity will call

-    next({status: 401, message:"some message"});

-It is up to you to make sure that you use expressjs's app.use() error handler to correctly handle this error.

 ### Why We Need the "Password" in the Validate() Callback
 The callback to `validate()` expects you to return a "pass", or any user-unique string.
 Although this is never given to any other function, let alone to the client, why is the "pass" necessary?